Tom-Y-Liu/Chemical-Mechanisms/Methane/README.md

 ## Citing

-If you use these reduced mechanisms for your simulations, please cite the following works.
+If you use these reduced mechanisms for your simulations, please cite the following work.

 ```
 @article{liu2024skeletal,